nowm/is-has/doc/isNumber.md

 export declare function isNumber(variable?: unknown): variable is number;
 ```

-Checks if a variable is a number.
+`isNumber` checks if a variable is a number.

 - Both `Infinity` and `NaN` are treated as non-numbers.
 - `BigInt` is a separate story in JS, so it's not treated as a number as well.